robamu-org/beaglebone-crosscompiling/README.md

 # Windows

 There are  two options to cross-compile on Windows: Use the native tools and the Unix environment provided by MinGW64 or perform the Linux steps in WSL2.
+If you want to use WLS2, follow the Linux instructions (not tested yet, but should work).
 The following instructions show how to cross-compile using MinGW64.
 It is still recommended to clone the sysroot with Linux tools, using WSL2, because cloning with the MinGW64 can be problematic.